 Thanks so much, Angie!

-I’m waiting on word about DRAWN right now, and HOPEFULLY I’ll have news soon.
+I’m so glad you like this 🙂 I’m waiting on word about DRAWN right now, and HOPEFULLY I’ll have news soon.
 I just created an author page on Facebook (see the Facebook link to this here on the left column of this site), so if you “become a fan,” or whatever they tell you to do there, you’ll get my updates on your own Facebook page.
 I’ll definitely post any news there the moment I get it.
 Let’s hope there is news soon.
 I’m terrible at waiting…

 Best,